Our Focus on Wellness

 - Stimulating Conversation

-Social chairs from the Wellness Committee help to coordinate and plan a wide range of resident-led social events, community initiatives, and advocacy opportunities.
-Events have included the following:
+Social chairs from the Wellness Committee help to coordinate and plan a wide range of resident-led social events.
+In addition, there are regularly occuring events, which happen either weekly or monthly.
+These events help residents to establish a habit of regular wellness activities and self-care.
+Some of these events have included the following:

 - Intramural sports